voder-ai/eslint-plugin-traceability/user-docs/examples.md

 ## 3. CLI Invocation Example

-You can use the plugin without a config file by specifying rules inline:
+You can use the plugin without a config file by specifying rules inline.
+The recommended approach for new setups is to use the unified `traceability/require-traceability` rule:

 ```bash
 npx eslint --no-eslintrc \